Category: Blog

 I received one direct message reading, “Go back to Indiana.
 In Missouri, people are friendly.”

 Here is my position.
 My work regularly carries a priority theme of autonomy and social agency that challenges cultural norms.
 I am regularly misread, and the following is written from that perspective.
-The themes discussed in this essay are supported by current published work in social psychology.

 I came across an Instagram reel recently that followed this premise—a cyclist encounters another, greets them, and responds with satirical grievance when the other rider does not respond.